py4j/py4j/py4j-web/index.rst

 * Ask a question on the `mailing list
   <https://groups.google.com/a/py4j.org/forum/#!forum/py4j/join>`_.
 * Look at the `roadmap <https://github.com/bartdag/py4j/milestones>`_.
+* Request :doc:`professional services <professional-services>` for custom features or commercial support.

 News
 ====

+* **September 3rd 2015** - :doc:`Professional Services <professional-services>`
+  are now available if you wish to have a feature implemented quickly or get commercial support for Py4J.

 * **July 25th 2015** - Py4J 0.9 has been released.
 See the :doc:`changelog`
   for more details about the bug fixes.
 Py4j has moved away from sourcefoge